ycchang0324/discord_ticket_bot/README.md

    python main.py
    ```

-2. If you want to create 24hr Discord chatbot, you can create .bat file and uses Task Scheduler, which is a Windows build-in tools to wake up the chatbot every once in a while
+2. If you want to create 24hr Discord chatbot, you can create .bat file and uses Task Scheduler, which is a Windows build-in tools to wake up the chatbot every once in a while.
    ```sh
    cd /d "the absolute directory of the repository in your computer" call python main.py